aria-saraj/nett-meg/README.md

 # Static webpage using HTML + CSS

-A simple, responsive site built with semantic HTML and vanilla CSS (no frameworks).
+A simple, responsive site built with simple HTML and vanilla CSS (no frameworks).

 ## Project Structure